Who processes your personal data, why and how?

 What information should be communicated to you?

-Where personal data relating to you are collected from you, the controller shall provide you with all of the following information:
+If your personal data is processed, the controller shall provide you with the following information:

 - the identity and the contact details of the controller and, where applicable, of the controller's representative;